c1cada-d3v/AVERY-Documentation/Audio-Jaw-Discussion.md

 More on the voltage trigger section: one of Avery's buttons is a poorly-disguised motion sensor.
 Although I don't use it regularly, it is wired and has been tested before.
 It was installed a little too last-minute before my presentation, and is in a hard to reach spot so it is a bit sensitive.

-The best look at how all this came together in the end is in Avery's electronic diagrams.
+The best look at how all this came together in the end is in Avery's electronic diagrams that I will upload soon.